 What You Should Know

 On the day of your cardiac stress test, please exclude caffeine products, alcohol and smoking.
-Caffeine products include: coffee and tea (decaffeinated and caffeinated), chocolate, cocoa, soda, pop and any medication or supplements that may have caffeine.
+Caffeine products include: coffee and tea (decaffeinated and caffeinated), chocolate, cocoa, pop, energy drinks and any medication or supplements that may have caffeine.
 If you are taking heart or blood pressure medications, check with your physician whether you are to stop the medication before the test.

 Certain medications, such as "beta blockers", should be discontinued for a period of time before arriving for the test (normally 48 hours).
 Since every patient may be having this test for a different reason, you must confirm with your physician which medicine is appropriate and safe for you to stop before arriving for your heart test, as well as how long the medicine should be stopped.

 If you are scheduled for a Persantine stress test, please stop taking Theophylline at your physician's request.